edoaltamura/entropy-core-evolution/README.md

 # Entropy-core evolution

 ### Data and scripts associated with the Altamura et al. (2025) paper
+*Entropy plateaus can emerge from gas replacement at a characteristic halo mass in simulated groups and clusters of galaxies*
+Authors: Edoardo Altamura, Scott T. Kay, Joop Schaye, Ian G. McCarthy, Matthieu Schaller

 ## Overview
 This repository contains all data and analysis scripts used to reproduce the